pwang2/brower/README.md

 ### CLI Configurations
 * -v verbose logging
 * -o offline when running bower install. used for development only.
 * -r resolve mode.
-Writing version resolve to system output. //TODO: version resolution is not implemented yet.
+Writing version resolve to system output.
 * -s server mode.
 An Express server will be started to act as a dependency bundler
 * default without -o -s publish mode